Data-ScienceHub/MLcommons/TFT-pytorch-AgeGroups/README.md

   * `sensitivity_analysis.py`: Calculating Morris Sensitivity
   * `slurm-sensitivity.sh`: For when using singularity.
   * `slurm-train.sh`: For when using singularity.
-  * `train_age_group.py`
+  * `train_age_group.py`: Train Age Group model then interpret using the best model by validation loss.
   * `utils.py`: Contains utility methods.

-* `Plotting All Results.ipynb`: Notebook version of the scripts.
-Use these for debugging or new implementation purpose.

-* `fig1.png`: Notebook version of the scripts.
-Use these for debugging or new implementation purpose.

-* `fig2.png`: Notebook version of the scripts.
-Use these for debugging or new implementation purpose.

-* `singularity.def`: Notebook version of the scripts.
-Use these for debugging or new implementation purpose.

-## Demo

-TODO

-## Environment
+* `Plotting All Results.ipynb`: Plotting Morris Index Results and Final Rankings.

+* `fig1.png`: Model Sensitivity to Age.

+* `fig2.png`: Weekly COVID-19 Cases by Age Group.

+* `singularity.def`:

 ### Runtime